 The Audit Committee assists the Board in overseeing and monitoring the integrity of our financial reporting process, compliance with legal and regulatory requirements and the quality of internal and external audit processes.
 This committee's role and responsibilities are set forth in our charter adopted by the Board.
 This committee reviews and reassesses our charter annually and recommends any changes to the Board for approval.
 The Audit Committee is responsible for overseeing our overall financial reporting process, and for the appointment, compensation, retention, and oversight of the work of CohnReznick LLP.
-In fulfilling its responsibilities for the financial statements for fiscal year December 31, 2016, the Audit Committee took the following actions:
+In fulfilling its responsibilities for the financial statements for fiscal year December 31, 2017, the Audit Committee took the following actions:

-- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2016, with management and CohnReznick LLP, our independent auditors; - Discussed with CohnReznick LLP the matters required to be discussed by the statement on Auditing Standards No. 61, as amended, relating to the conduct of the audit; and - Received written disclosures and the letter from CohnReznick LLP, regarding its independence as required by Independence Standards Board Standard No. 1.
-The Audit Committee further discussed with CohnReznick LLP, their independence.
-The Audit Committee also considered the status of pending litigation, taxation matters and other areas of oversight relating to the financial reporting and audit process that the committee determined appropriate.
+- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2017, with management and CohnReznick LLP, our independent auditors: - Discussed with CohnReznick LLP the matters required to be discussed by Auditing Standard No. 1301 adopted by the Public Company Accounting Oversight Board (United States) regarding "Communication with Audit Committees."; and - Received and reviewed the written disclosures and the letter from CohnReznick LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and has discussed with CohnReznick LLP its independence..

-Based on the Audit Committee's review of the audited financial statements and discussions with management and CohnReznick LLP, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2016, for filing with the SEC.
+Based on the Audit Committee's review of the audited financial statements and discussions with management and CohnReznick LLP, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2017, for filling with the SEC.